 The okapi, a close relative of the giraffe, is endemic to the tropical forests of central and north-eastern Democratic of Congo (DRC).
-It is listed as Near Threatened in the IUCN Red List (thanks to an assessment led by ZSL in 2013).
+It is listed as Endangered in the IUCN Red List (thanks to an assessment led by ZSL in 2013).
 ZSL's relationship with the okapi dates back to its official discovery in 1901 by a ZSL Fellow.
 The size of a small horse, the ‘forest giraffe’ has a chocolate brown coat with distinctive white stripes on its legs and hindquarters, and a 30 cm long, purplish-blue tongue adapted for browsing trees like its better-known cousin.

 Partners and sponsors

-ZSL is leading this range-wide okapi project on behalf of ICCN (Institut Congolais pour la Conservation de la Nature), and relies on the efforts of multiple partners working across the entire okapi range and beyond, including Gilman International Conservation, the Okapi Conservation Project, Wildlife Conservation Society, Lukuru Foundation, Frankfurt Zoological Society and University of Cardiff.
+ZSL is leading this range-wide okapi project on behalf of ICCN (Institut Congolais pour la Conservation de la Nature), and relies on the efforts of multiple partners working across the entire okapi range and beyond, including the Okapi Conservation Project, Wildlife Conservation Society, Lukuru Foundation and University of Cardiff.

 The project is generously funded by the UK government's Darwin Initiative, the US Fish and Wildlife Service and the Mohammed bin Zayed Species Conservation Fund, the European Commission, the Natural Environment Research Council, SOS – Save Our Species and Fondation Segré.